falcao-g/Falbot/README.md

 .env file:
 - "TOKEN": your discord bot token
-- "PREFIX": by default "?" is the default prefix, but you can change it here
 - "MONGODB_URI": your mongodb connection uri
+- "Authorization": this is only required if your bot is in top.gg and you plan to use the /vote command, in this case you go to https://top.gg/bot/:yourbotid/webhooks and put the token here, otherwise just ignore this

 config.json file:
+- "PREFIX": by default "?" is the default prefix, but you can change it here
 - "owners": put here your discord id and other people that will be involved in development, this will be important to manage slash commands
 - "someServers": the server or servers id that will be used to test the bot
 - "language": the default language of the bot
 - "poupanca": this defines some things about the bank's interest of the bot
-- - "last_interest": don't touch this, the code uses this to know when whas the last interest increase
+- - "last_interest": don't touch this, the code uses this to know when was the last interest increase
 - - "interest_time": how much time between interests in milisseconds, default is 24h
 - - "interest_rate": how much % the interest increases, default is 1%
+- "place": this configures things about the ?place command
+- - "last_reset": don't touch this, the code uses this to know when was the last place reset
+- - "reset_time": how much time between ?place resets in milisseconds, default is 7d
 - "testOnly": when you are only testing the slash commands put this as true this way you don't have to wait 1 hour for the command to register, it register instantly in the servers you put earlier
-- "Authorization": this is only required if your bot is in top.gg and you plan to use the /vote command, in this case you go to https://top.gg/bot/:yourbotid/webhooks and put the token here, otherwise just ignore this

 ## 🏃‍♂️ Running